-3.1 Corporate income tax ('CIT') rate
+Corporate income tax ('CIT') rate 3.1

-Spain Switzerland U Total The total (federal, cantonal and communal) effective CIT rate generally ranges between approximately 12% and 22%.
-Overdition of fewering many materials will I Crediting of foreign non-refundable WHT If Swiss corporations and branches subject to tax in Switzerland suffer from foreign non-recoverable WHT on dividend, interest, and royalty income which is taxable in Switzerland, they may benefit from a reduction of such double taxation by virtue of foreign tax credits (subject to particular conditions, in particular that the non-recoverable WHT is in line with an applicable tax treaty).
-Capital tax Annual cantonal and communal capital tax is levied on the net equity of a company.
+Spain Switzerland U Total The total (federal, cantonal and communal) effective CIT rate generally ranges between approximately 12% and 21%.
+Overdition of feweign was refundable WILT Crediting of foreign non-refundable WHT If Swiss corporations and branches subject to tax in Switzerland suffer from foreign non-recoverable WHT on dividend, interest, and royalty income which is taxable in Switzerland, they may benefit from a reduction of such double taxation by virtue of foreign tax credits (subject to particular conditions, in particular that the non-recoverable WHT is in line with an applicable tax treaty).
+Capital tay Capital tax Annual cantonal and communal capital tax is levied on the net equity of a company.
 The rates generally range between 0.001% and 0.50%.